hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-ha.rst

 -  ``backup`` - normal operation of the backup server.
 In this state it receives lease updates from the active servers.

+-  ``communication-recovery`` - an active server running in load-balancing mode may transition to this state when it experiences communication issues with a partner server over the control channel.
+This is an intermediate state between the ``load-balancing`` and ``partner-down`` states.
+In this state the server continues to respond to DHCP queries but does not send lease updates to the partner.
+The lease updates are queued and will be sent when the communication is resumed.
+If the communication is not resumed the server may transition to the ``partner-down`` state.
+The ``communication-recovery`` state was introduced to ensure reliable DHCP service when both active servers remain operational but the communication between them is interrupted for a prolonged period of time.
+The server can be configured to never enter this state by setting the ``delayed-updates-limit`` to 0.
+   Disabling entry into this state will cause the server to begin testing for and possibly enter ``partner-down`` state when the server is unable to communicate with its partner.

 -  ``hot-standby`` - normal operation of the active server running in the hot-standby mode; both the primary and the standby server are in